mavina15/Model-Madness/README.md

 # Comparing 10 different machine learning models to find the best one for breast cancer classification

+## To replicate:
+1. Download .ipynb
+2. Upload to
+3. Run!

 ## Logistic Regression
 Logistic Regression is a machine learning model that is good for categorizing data.